Insanmln06/Insan.github.io/_posts/2020-01-09-First-Experience-When-Using-Linux.md

 comments:   true
 date:       2020-01-09 21:45:19
 summary:    The first time I first tried Linux was when I was in junior high school.
-At that time the reason I wanted to try Linux was my interest in Metasploit.
-Therefore, the first Linux I tried was Kali Linux, dual booting with Windows 7.
 categories: celotehan post
 ---
 ![ScreenShoot](https://fdll14.github.io/images/aku.jpg)